Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 18: Script that display all lines of the file /etc/ssh/sshd_config starting with a letter.

 Tak 19: Script that replaces all characters A and c from input to Z and e respectively.

+Task 20: Script that Create a script that removes all letters c and C from input.